Peter Edwards Training

 Peter Edwards’ credentials

-Recent appointment: Visiting lecturer Edge Hill University.
+Recent appointment: Visiting senior lecturer Edge Hill University.
 Peter’s experience within the Mental Health and Incapacity field draws upon his legal expertise and also his work as President of Imagine, a large mental health charity based in Liverpool.
 Previously he has been Legal Consultant to the World Health Organisation, Law Society Chief Assessor for the Mental Health Review Tribunal Panel, President of the Mental Health Lawyers Association, Member of Central Policy Committee of Mental Health Act Commission, Vice Chair Law Society Mental Health and Disability Committee and a Member NACRO Advisory Committee.
 Peter was also a Member of MIND’s Council of Management.

 In 2007 Peter was nominated as Mental Health Lawyer of the Year and, along with Dave Sheppard, used to run IMHL a training and conference company.